sovata8/RevealingTableViewCell/README.md

 --

 # RevealingTableViewCell
-RevealingTableViewCell is a UITableViewCell that can be swiped to reveal content udnerneath it's main view.
+RevealingTableViewCell is a UITableViewCell that can be swiped to reveal content underneath its main view.
 It can be set up through Interface Builder alone, with no code changes.

 <p align="center"><img src="Screenshots/RevealingCellScreenRecording10s.gif" /></p>